josipursan/ML/Playground/NN_forest_fires/StockDataDistributions.md

 Skew - represents distribution's degree of asymmetry
 &nbsp;&nbsp;&nbsp;-a distribution may be right or left skewed
 &nbsp;&nbsp;&nbsp;-right-skew is also called positive skew because the tail extends in the positive direction of the x axis
-&nbsp;&nbsp;&nbsp;-left skew is also called negative skew because the tail extens in the neative direction of the x axis
+&nbsp;&nbsp;&nbsp;-left skew is also called negative skew because the tail extends in the neative direction of the x axis
 **Pearson's second skeweness coefficient (median skeweness)**
 $skew = \frac{3(mean - median)}{std.dev}$
 &nbsp;&nbsp;&nbsp;-close to 0, or 0, indicates no or little skew